jwheelo1/ECEN4763Assignment7/sort/mergesort/README.md

 ## Interface

 - The function sort(self, array) sorts the array passed in the argument and returns True if was able to sort and False otherwise.
 The array passed in should be updated to its sorted counterpart.
 You must use merge sort sort for this function.
+If you sort with a different method all points will be lost.
 - The function get_space_complexity(), returns the space complexity of the sorting algorithm.
 - The function get_time_complexity(), returns the time complexity of the sorting algorithm.